jjdv/frame-server/README.md

     "start": "fserver"
   },
 ```
-In case of global installation enter in your terminal, in your main project directory, the command `fserver`.
+In case of a global installation enter in your terminal, in your main project directory, the command `fserver`.

-To apply a specific configuration file, provide it as an argument:
-```
-fserver --conf <path-to-conf-file>
-fserver -c <path-to-conf-file>
-```

 ##  4. <a name='Configuration'></a>Configuration
 This is where the server ease-of-use and flexibility shows up.
 There are several scenarios possible, presented in the next sections.
 You can run the server without any configuration file in the simplest case.
 If you need a more tailored solution, provide a server configuration definition in the file `server.config.js`.
 Assuming you will run the server with a terminal, in your main project directory, put your config file there or in any of the following directories relative to it (i.e. relative to CWD when starting the server): `./server`, `./config`, `./server/config` or `./config/server`.

+To apply a specific configuration file or use non-standard directory, provide the configuration file as an argument:
+```
+fserver --conf <path-to-conf-file>
+fserver -c <path-to-conf-file>
+```

 ###  4.1. <a name='Referencedirectoriesandfiledirectoryresolution'></a>Reference directories and file/directory resolution
 Frame Server uses two reference directories: